Bosnia And Herzegovina Travel Information

 While there are no serious health risks in Bosnia and Herzegovina, Hepatitis A and B vaccinations are recommended, as well as measles, mumps and rubella (MMR) vaccinations.
 A typhoid vaccination is also advisable for travellers who may eat or drink outside the main restaurants and hotels.
 Travellers should take out comprehensive medical insurance.

-Tipping in bars and restaurants is expected, usually 5 - 10% of the total bill.
+Tipping in bars and restaurants is expected, usually five to 10 percent of the total bill.

-A visit to Bosnia and Herzegovina should be trouble free but there is, however, an underlying threat from terrorism and attacks could occur in places frequented by travellers.
+Most visits to Bosnia and Herzegovina are trouble free but there is an underlying threat from terrorism and attacks could occur in places frequented by travellers.
 Take normal precautions to avoid mugging, bag-snatching and pick-pocketing.
 Travellers are urged to avoid public demonstrations.

-The local people observe very traditional hosting etiquette, offering guests cigarettes, coffee and sweets.
-The war and politics are not welcome topics of conversation, and alcohol should not be consumed in the company of Muslims.
+The local people observe very traditional hosting etiquette, often offering guests cigarettes, coffee and sweets.
+The war and politics are not generally welcome topics of conversation, and such subjects should be broached with caution.
+Alcohol should not be consumed in the company of Muslims.

-Business is conducted in quite a formal manner and shaking hands is a frequent practice.
+Business is conducted in quite a formal manner and shaking hands is a common greeting.
 Business cards are required and translation facilities are available on request.
 Business hours are generally 9am to 5pm, Monday to Friday.

 Travellers may import 200 cigarettes, 20 cigars or 200g of tobacco, 1litre of wine or spirits, one bottle of perfume and gifts to the value of €76.70 without incurring customs duty.